Power BI Copilot: AI Report Creation Guide

 Where Human Expertise Still Matters

 Copilot struggles with: semi-additive measures (inventory snapshots, headcount at period end), complex filter context manipulation with multiple CALCULATE modifiers, many-to-many relationship traversal, row-level security-aware measures, and iterators over filtered tables with complex filter arguments.
+I reviewed a Copilot-generated semi-additive measure for a financial services client last month—it used SUM instead of LASTNONBLANK, which would have overstated account balances by 300-400%.
 For these advanced patterns, our DAX optimization service provides expert review that Copilot cannot replicate.

 Prompt Engineering for Better DAX Results

-- Name the exact measure and table in your prompt
+- Name the exact measure and table in your prompt—"Calculate Total Revenue from FactSales" not "calculate revenue"

-- Describe desired behavior at filter context boundaries
+- Describe desired behavior at filter context boundaries—"should ignore page-level filters for Region"

-- Provide an example of expected output for a given input
+- Provide an example of expected output for a given input—"for January 2026, the result should be approximately $1.2M"

-- Iterate by asking Copilot to modify the previous measure
+- Iterate by asking Copilot to modify the previous measure—"now add a filter to exclude cancelled orders"

 The Copilot Narrative Visual and Natural Language Q&A